General Terms and Conditions of use

 - Remote communication and/or confirmation of the data;

-- Communication or use of any personalised security data during a payment transaction;
+- Communication or use of any personalized security data during a payment transaction;

 - Presenting and holding the smartphone or tablet in front of a device identifying the presence of "contactless" technology;